glasswalk3r/jenkins-translation-tool/Workflow.md

 ## Install and configure an Java IDE

+Jenkins use Java Properties and Jelly files to implemented internationalization, and all translations mus be stored in files that uses ISO-8859-1 encoding and any characters that are not supported by it must be converted to Java entities.

 Use your preferred IDE configured to receive UTF-8 as input and automatically convert to ISO-8859-1 with Java entities: that you save you from a lot of headaches, leaving you to worry about normally editing the files.